quanmcpc-blogsite/quanmcpc-blogsite.github.io/article/blog-1.md

 ![Wix Building Site (Not Sponsored)](https://i.ibb.co/SxdCm35/image-1.png)
 ##### *Wix Building Site (Not Sponsored)*

 Let say you're a **business** or a **normal person who just like to post stuff** (me in a nutshell) but you don't want to spend the time learn to code, then there's thing like **website builder** that allow you to build website with just drag and drop.
 And most of the time, you won't even have to do the complicated thing like "`responsive layout`" or "`SEO`".
-Because all of that shit is handled by the hosting service it self.
+Because all of that shit is handled by the hosting service itself.

-Although of course, you not getting thing like **source code editing**, and you of course has to pay if you don't want watermark across your website.
+Although of course, you not getting thing like **source code editing**, and you of course have to pay if you don't want watermark across your website.
 But again, if you don't care about watermark or source code and just want to create a website, then a drag and drop interface is perfect for you.
-(Note that some service do allow you to insert HTML, CSS and JS code into your website.)
+(Note that some services do allow you to insert HTML, CSS and JS code into your website.)

 ---